psico-mojo/bluegoldfish/README.md

 Alien hominid is a game in your browser .  install "ruffle as a browser extension " to enable .swf files in your broeser.

-The Adventure of the cardboard box " is a conan doyle sherlock holmes ebook
+The Adventure of the cardboard box " is a conan doyle sherlock holmes ebook...

+RT news ; an example of a live news service in your browser..